It’s just after 1 a.m. and somewhere in this town, the devil is about to start bartending.

 Running through the streets of Vegas at night is a lot like running through any crowded city.
 Only this is Vegas and every other person is drunk, raucous and unruly, plus apparently eager to shout loud nonsensical things at the top of their lungs.
 But it’s also the best way to experience the sights and sounds of Vegas.
 Certainly this town is an audio-visual overload no matter where you go, but doing something healthy in a rather, well, um, less-than-healthy environment gives a unique perspective.

 “Yay!
-Go runners!” someone else yelled out, with sarcasm dripping from his whiney twang.
+Go runners!” some guy yelled out, with sarcasm dripping from his whiney twang.

 A woman in skin-tight cheetah-print pants and a metallic gold tank top high-fived me just because.
 A guy dressed like Elivs—one of three we passed on The Strip—just smiled and nodded his head.

-“Hey you dorks, the marathon isn’t until Sunday,” another screamed so everyone within ear shod could hear his comedic brilliance.
+“Hey you dorks, the marathon isn’t until Sunday,” another screamed so everyone within earshot could hear his comedic brilliance.

-(Truth be told, Vegas is alive with runners this weekend for the Rock ’n’ Roll Marathon and we actually heard quite a few supportive shout-outs, too.)
+(Truth be told, Vegas was alive with runners in town for the Rock ’n’ Roll Marathon and we actually heard quite a few supportive shout-outs, too.)

 A run is a run, however, and somehow we found a good rhythm dodging the wobbling partygoers and the amped-up attitude.
 A few times we ducked into the street to avoid the masses, although that meant dodging relentless taxi cabs darting in and out of traffic.